Tavern Talks and Guided Tours

 Group Tour Information Click Here

 Let our expert guides take you on a ‘history-on-the-streets” experience.
-Plan a guided walking tour for 6-15 people by contacting the Historical Society’s director of education Jennifer Carroll at 603.352.1895 or email jcarroll@hsccnh.org.
+Plan a guided walking tour for 6-15 people by contacting the Historical Society’s director of education Michelle Walker, mwalker@hsccnh.org 603.352.1895.